Scuba Diving in Cape Town

 Only a few dive sites in False Bay extend past the 30m mark however the topography on many sites is spectacular.
 Huge granite boulders, caves, swim-throughs and pinnacles with sheer drops from just below the surface will impress even the most seasoned divers.

 A wreck seekers paradise, the Cape of Storms has claimed many names from the past.
 Early East Indiamen, split their sides and spilled their cargoes some 400 years before the Korean bulk carrier Daeyang Family ran aground in Table Bay in 1986.

-The Portuguese passenger liner SS Lusitania stuck Bellows Rock off Cape Point in 1911 and sank in 40m of water.
+In 1911 the Portuguese passenger liner SS Lusitania stuck Bellows Rock off Cape Point and sank in 40m of water.
 Now affectionately known as The Luci , she is considered by many to be the top wreck dive in the Cape although her location only allows access on the calmest of days.